 The item doesn’t need to be flashy or fancy though.
-For instance, I’ve been having a moment lately with a new find that costs less than 50 bucks and is no bigger than a blueberry muffin.
+For instance, I’ve been having a moment lately with a find that costs 60 bucks and is no bigger than a blueberry muffin.
 It’s Apidura’s Packable Backpack, and it has changed the way I ride my bike and run errands.

 More specifically, it has allowed me to dovetail these two activities in a way that was always tricky before.
 When you go for a long ride, you want to be as lean and mean as possible, with just a couple of water bottles on your tubes and some energy gels, a bike tool, some cash and keys stashed in your jersey pockets.
 The notion of also shouldering a backpack to pick up some groceries on the way home is totally antithetical.

-As a brand founded by long-distance cyclists, Apidura totally gets this reality.
-The London-based brand has been making streamlined, high-performance saddle, frame and handlebar packs and bags — for cyclists who ride much farther than I do — since 2013.
+As a brand founded by long-distance cyclists, Apidura understands this reality.
+The London-based outfit has been making streamlined, high-performance saddle, frame and handlebar packs and bags — for cyclists who ride much farther than I do — since 2013.